sobjornstad/tersen/tersen.md

     (e.g., with the mapping presented above,
      if `Internet,` was found in the source,
      `I.N.,` would appear in the destination).
-Sources cannot match punctuation other than hyphens and apostrophes,
-    so you cannot say, for instance, that `#&$%` maps to `Q`.

 A source may consist of more than one token.
-Tokens in the input are matched one by one,
-    but when tersen encounters a token that could begin multiple mappings, it looks ahead and picks the longest possible match.
+When tersen encounters an input token
+    that could match the source of multiple mappings, it looks ahead and picks the longest possible match.
 For instance,
     if your dictionary contains both `Internet` and `Internet Protocol`,